 Slide title switches to "Program Curriculum."
 Required courses include Digital Marketing Strategy; Search Engine Marketing and Optimization; Writing for Digital Environments; Multichannel Marketing Campaigns; Conversion Rate Optimization; Marketing and Customer Analytics; and Innovation and User-Centered Design.

-Steve Dupree speaks: All right.
-So the digital marketing design program differentiates itself from traditional marketing degrees, and how it's blending together the principles of the digital marketing design with overall strategy and the hands-on tactics and analysis.
-It concentrates on the technical application of marketing theory and digital environments.
-It gives you a rich toolkit for delivering sound customized digital campaigns for whatever type of audience you're working with.
-We have students from healthcare, nonprofit academia consumer, enterprise, software, and many other fields.
+There's a concentration on a technical application of marketing theory and digital environments.
+We give students a rich toolkit for delivering sound customized digital campaigns for whatever type of audience you're working with.
+We have students from healthcare, nonprofit Academia consumer and enterprise software companies and many, many other fields.

 Slide title changes to say "Required Course Breakdown."
 Information for RDMD 110: Search Engine Marketing and Optimization is listed below.
 Assignments include the use and optimization of Google My Business and Google Ads Fundamentals.

-The course content investigates applications for both business to consumer and business to business.
-Because we have a mix of those students in the program.
-There's also focus on technical considerations for achieving high search results and effective return on investment.
-There are special topics covered.
-They would include things like keyword development landing page optimization updates to the algorithms.
-And in how search is being worked.
-AI and machine learning impact, etc. Definitely a critical class for every digital marketing professional, whether you work with search engines on a day-to-day basis, or you simply need a working knowledge of how to leverage them.
+The course content investigates applications in both B2C, business consumer, and business to business, with a focus on technical considerations for achieving high search results and an effective return on investment or ROI.
+Special topics covered include keyword development landing page optimization updates to the algorithms, etc. AI and machine learning impacts.
+A critical class for every digital marketing, professional, whether you work with search engines on a day-to-day basis, or you simply need a working knowledge of how to leverage them.

 Slide switches to say "Marketplace Information."
 Under fields that employ graduates with this degree, lists: "Digital, channel, or online marketing; acquisition or growth marketing; marketing operations or analytics."
 Under job titles of anticipated graduates, lists: "Digital marketing manager/director, Social media manager, Marketing analyst, Communications manager, Growth marketing lead and more."